-Withdrawals from the World Bank of amounts to be deposited into the Special Account shall be made by Application for Withdrawal supported by an Interim Financial Report (IFR).
-Payments to be processed by Direct Payment by the Bank must be done in accordance with the World Bank's Disbursement Handbook7.
+Withdrawals from the World Bank of amounts to be deposited into the DA shall be made by Application for Withdrawal supported by a Statement of Expenditure (SOE) and relevant supports.
+Payments to be processed by Direct Payment by the Bank must be done in accordance with the World Bank's Disbursement Handbook.

-Upon approval of each application, the amount requested will be deposited into the Special Account in order to finance eligible expenditures (representing approximately six months of expenditures) following the date of the report provided.
-The CPD will control the Special Account and will be responsible for the requests for replenishment.
+Upon approval of each application, the amount requested will be deposited into the DA in order to finance eligible expenditures (representing approximately six months of expenditures) following the date of the report provided.
+The CPD will control the DA and will be responsible for the requests for replenishment.